The Dean Lab at UTSW

 The Dean Lab is a multi-disciplinary team of biologists, chemists, physicists, and engineers at the University of Texas Southwestern Medical Center in Dallas, Texas.
 We develop advanced microscopy technologies to study cellular signaling processes in complex tissue contexts.
 Our goal is to understand how cells make decisions in the context of their native environment, and how these decisions go awry in disease.
 We aim to develop and apply cutting-edge microscopy instrumentation and analyses to gain insight into otherwise intractable biological problems, while making these technological advances broadly available through community initiatives at UTSW and across the State of Texas.
 Ultimately, we strive to generate a collaborative ecosystem in which advances in microscopy inspire new biological questions, which in turn drive the development of new and biologically motivated imaging techniques.
 More information about our research can be found on our website.

-Repositories - Research software, hardware, and publication-linked repositories.
+Research software, hardware, and publication-linked repositories.

-Teaching - Courses, workshops, and teaching materials from the lab.
+Courses, workshops, and teaching materials from the lab.

-Lab Resources - Internal lab resources for onboarding, policies, protocols, equipment, and data management.
+Onboarding, policies, protocols, equipment, and data management.

 Our Supporters